giacecco/my-shadow/README.md

 ## How do I decide who can read me?

-At the moment, it is up to you to create an original GPG keypair for each reader you want to be able to read you.
-Don't forget to create a user for yourself if you want to be able to read your own Shadow.
+At the moment, it is up to you to create an original GPG keypair for each recipient you want to be able to read you.
+Note that ***my-shadow* does not use the keys you may already have created and / or stored in your normal use of GPG**.
+This also means that you need to create a recipient for yourself if you want to be able to read your own Shadow.

-There are many reasons for using original keypairs rather than your reader's pre-existing GPG public key; among these are:

-- you may not want your reader to have access to your timeline straight away, but only at some point in the future, when you feel ready;

-- you may also want to revoke that privilege for future messages, and

-- public, general purpose GPG keys can embed the owner's name and email address and the GPG client shows them at the moment of decryption; you may not want your readers to know who the other readers are.

 The creation of keypairs is done by using the ```createrecipient``` command, e.g.